Our History

 In 1946, club member Firmin Deibel had the wonderful inspiration to start a speech contest, engaging students from the two communities, and awarding scholarship money.
 This program has since been expanded to include music and art awards as well.
 The speech contest was picked up by the district and continues today as the Four-Way Test Speech Contest.
 It all started with the Rotary Club of Lakewood.

+In 2014, the club donated more than $46,000 to the two communities, including $9,500 in scholarship grants to high school students and $4,500 to the speech, art, and music contest winners.
+We estimate our club foundation has donated over $200,000 in scholarships to local students since 1953.
 The Rotary Youth Exchange program continues to be an important avenue of service as the club members host students from around the world and make it possible for their hometown students to experience other countries and cultures.
 Moreover, each year the club honors outstanding students from the West Shore Career-Technical district.
+There were 15 honorees in 2014.

 In 2006, members of the Rotary Club of Lakewood/Rocky River, with the encouragement of District Governor Jack Young and the blessings of the “noon” club, formed a “sunrise” Rotary club to appeal to the current and potential members who preferred an early morning meeting.
 Officially sponsored by the Rotary Club of Lakewood/Rocky River, the Rotary Club of Lakewood/Rocky River Sunrise was chartered on May 12, 2007.

-Compiled by Thom Geist, past president of the Rotary Club of Lakewood & Rocky River.
+Compiled by Thom Geist, past president of the Rotary Club of Lakewood & Rocky River, 2014